azmenak/react-stripe-checkout/README.md

-# React Strip Checkout Component
+# React Stripe Checkout Component
 Stripe's Checkout makes it almost too easy to take people's money.
 This should make it even easier if you're building a react application.